What Is a DNS Leak?

-A DNS leak happens when domain lookups leave your device outside the protected path you expect, usually outside a VPN tunnel.
-The queries then reach your ISP or local resolver in plaintext, exposing which hostnames you tried to reach even if the page content later loads over HTTPS.
+A DNS leak happens when domain name lookups leave a VPN or proxy tunnel and reach the ISP or local resolver instead.
+Those queries can expose which hostnames you tried to reach, even when page content later loads over HTTPS.
+Privacy tools fail their job when DNS does not follow the same protected path as the rest of the traffic.

 Normal resolution versus a broken path

-Leaks appear when another interface wins the race, when IPv6 queries bypass an IPv4-only tunnel, when a “transparent DNS proxy” on the ISP network captures wayward lookups, or when split tunneling or a misconfigured client leaves DNS on the local stack.
+Leaks appear when another interface wins the race, when IPv6 queries bypass an IPv4-only tunnel, when a transparent DNS proxy on the ISP network captures wayward lookups, or when split tunneling leaves DNS on the local stack.
 WebRTC and some browser features can also reveal addresses in ways users do not expect; those are related privacy issues, not always classified as DNS leaks, but they show up in the same audits.

 Why marketers and fraud teams care